Bedes055

 At St Bede’s School our careers programme is an essential part of our personal development curriculum that focuses on preparing students for the next stage of their education, training and employment.

 Our careers provision is inclusive of the needs of all our students to ensure that their transition into their future destination is as successful and seamless as possible.
-Implementing the Gatsby Benchmarks, a framework of good practise, we offer careers provision that informs students of the benefits of all aspects of further education and opportunities, including undergraduate university degrees, apprenticeships, technical education qualifications and more.
+Implementing the Gatsby Benchmarks, a framework of good practice, we offer careers provision that informs students of the benefits of all aspects of further education and opportunities, including undergraduate university degrees, apprenticeships, technical education qualifications and more.

-Careers Officer: Mrs G Twigg
+Careers Lead: Mrs G Twigg (Tuesday-Friday)

 Email: school.careers@st-bedes.surrey.sch.uk